westleylashley/illGourmet/README.md

 Description
 ----------------
-A eCommerse app that allows people to purchase the fashions that celebrities wear.
-Users can also post photos of celebrities and links each fashion item.
+A hybrid instagram-like and ecommerce app rolled into one.
+Customers can see and buy the clothes that celebrities are wearing.

 Features
 ----------------